SchweizerischeBundesbahnen/ch.sbb.polarion.extension.aad-synchronizer/README.md

 This Polarion job synchronizes deleted (or marked as inactive) Azure AD users with Polarion

+> [!IMPORTANT]
+> Starting from version 3.0.0 only latest version of Polarion is supported.
+> Right now it is Polarion 2410.

 ## Build

 This extension can be produced using maven: